theninthsky/client-side-rendering/README.md

 It is often said that Google is having trouble properly crawling CSR (JS) apps.
 <br>
-That might have been the case in 2018, but as of 2023, Google crawls CSR apps almost flawlessly.
+That might have been the case in 2018, but as of 2023, Google crawls CSR apps flawlessly.
 <br>
 The indexed pages will have a title, description, content and all other SEO-related attributes, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).